apache/incubator-graphar/docs/user-guide/getting-started.rst

 ````````````
 The adjList in GAR describes the topology structure, i.e., the source vertex id and the destination vertex id for each of a group of edges.
 As explained in `Edges in GraphAr <file-format.html#edges-in-graphar>`_, the edges are separated into edge chunks, and each edge chunk has its own adjList table and 0 or more property tables.

 For example, the file `./edge/person_knows_person/ordered_by_source/adj_list/part0/chunk0`_ saves the adjList of "person_knows_person" edges for the first edge chunk of the first vertex chunk, and the adjList type of the edges is "ordered_by_source".
-The adjList table has only two columns representing source and destination respectively, and it can be saved in CSV, ORC or Parquet files.
+This adjList table consists of only two columns: one for the source and one for the destination; it can be saved in CSV, ORC, or Parquet files.

 .. note::

-  If the edges are ordered, there may be offset chunks to construct the index for accessing edges of a single vertex.
-It stores the start offset for each vertex's edges, see `./edge/person_knows_person/ordered_by_source/offset/chunk0`_ as an example.
+  If the edges are ordered, there may also be offset chunks to construct the index for accessing edges of a single vertex.
+These chunks will store the start offset of each vertex's edges, see `./edge/person_knows_person/ordered_by_source/offset/chunk0`_ as an example.

 How to Use GAR